 Inspired by Italian cuisine, spaghetti Bolognese, or spag bol, is a meat-based sauce that is used to dress lasagna or pasta.
 The Italian version uses several cooking styles, including sautéing and braising, as well as a sofrito of celery, onion and carrot with chopped beef or pork.

-In the Australian version, the spag bol uses succulent Aussie beef or veal and locally grown mushrooms, truffles and herbs for a twist on the classic dish with the distinctive flavors of the country.
+In the Australian version, the spag bol uses succulent Aussie beef or veal and locally grown mushrooms, truffles and herbs for a twist on the classic dish with the distinctive flavours of the country.

 • 8